aws-samples/happy-path/README.md

 The frontend displays and captures images for different locations, and the backend processes this data according to a set of business rules.
 This web application is designed for smartphones so it’s used while visitors are at the locations.

-To learn more about how this application works, see the 3-part series on the AWS Compute Blog: TBD.
+To learn more about how this application works, see the 3-part series on the AWS Compute Blog: https://aws.amazon.com/blogs/compute/using-serverless-backends-to-iterate-quickly-on-web-apps-part-1/.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.